Financing a Modular Home in 2025: Budgeting, Lenders & Approval Tips

 Construction-to-Perm Custom modular builds 10–20% 7.0–8.0%

-• Construction-to-Permanent Loan: Covers building costs, converting to a mortgage post-construction.
+• Construction-to-Permanent Loan: Covers building costs, converting to a mortgage post-construction for financing a modular home.

 • FHA Loan: Insured by the FHA, ideal for lower credit scores (min 580) and 3.5% down.

-• VA Loan: For veterans/military, offers 0% down and competitive rates.
+• VA Loan: For veterans/military, offers 0% down and competitive rates for financing a modular home.

 • USDA Loan: For rural buyers, provides 0% down and low rates.

-• Conventional Loan: In 2025, most lenders offering conventional loans want to see at least a 620 score—but a 700+ opens far better doors.
+• Conventional Loan: In 2025, most lenders offering conventional loans want to see at least a 620 score—but a 700+ opens far better doors for financing a modular home.

 Choosing the Right Lender Type

-Different lenders offer unique benefits for modular home financing.
+Different lenders offer unique benefits for financing a modular home.
 Here’s a comparison to help you decide:

 Lender Type Pros Cons